Graylog2/documentation/pages/installation/operating_system_packages.rst

   $ sudo yum install graylog-server

 Running ``yum clean all`` is required because YUM might use a stale cache and thus might be unable to find the latest version of the ``graylog-server`` package.

+.. caution:: If you have the :ref:`Integrations Plugins <integrations_plugins>` or the :ref:`Enterprise Plugins <enterprise_features>` installed, you need to update them together with the Graylog server package.
+The following command updates all official provided packages by Graylog at the same time: ``sudo yum install graylog-server graylog-enterprise-plugins graylog-integrations-plugins graylog-enterprise-integrations-plugins``

 Manual Repository Installation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^